In order to get the filters showing on your website we need to follow these steps, there is also a video guide at the bottom of this page.

 Tag Prefix - use this option if you have grouped or prefixed tags, such as "category_tags", you can provide the prefix for the app to "look for" and it will automatically generate filters for each tag that has the given prefix.

-Note that you may not see your filters showing up instantly, especially if the app needs to add tags or look for product types or vendors, this might take some time to complete, but you can check on the job queue by clicking on "Jobs" in the app sidebar.
+Note that you may not see your filters show up instantly in the app admin, especially if the app needs to add tags or look for product types, vendors or variants.
+This might take some time to complete, but you can check on the job queue by clicking on "Jobs" in the app sidebar.
 Running the same job again will not speed up the process, and may result in duplicate filters being created.

 "Sync Tags" warning